webpack/webpack.js.org/src/content/configuration/resolve.md

 Whether to resolve symlinks to their symlinked location.

 When enabled, symlinked resources are resolved to their _real_ path, not their symlinked location.
-Note that this may cause module resolution to fail when using tools that symlink packages (like `npm link`).
+Note that this may cause module resolution to fail when using symlink packages created by packages manager tools (like `npm link`).

 __webpack.config.js__